azenko/certitude/components/iocscan/resources/python_source/README.md

 #### The right way

 - `pyinstaller --onefile collector.py`
+- `pyinstaller --onefile decodeBase64Files.py`
-- Grab `dist\collector.exe` and TarGZ it along with `launch.bat` and other EXE in this directory
+- Grab `dist\collector.exe` and `dist\decodeBase64Files.exe` and TarGZ it along with `launch.bat` and other EXE in this directory
 - Place it in parent directory under the name `collecte.tar.gz`